RahilHalai7/Code-Summarizer-Extension/README.md

 ***How to Use***:

      1. Select Code:
           -- Navigate to any webpage with code snippets.
           -- Highlight the code you want to summarize by clicking and dragging your mouse over it.
      2. Get Summary:
           -- After selecting the code, the extension will automatically process it and display a summary in the popup.
-     3. View Results:
+     3. View Results
      -- Click the Code Assist extension icon in the Opera toolbar to open the popup and view the summary.

 ***Contributing***: